remotion-dev/remotion/packages/docs/blog/2021-03-15-company-licenses.md

 This is a new platform where you can directly buy a Remotion license, get invoices, upgrade/downgrade or cancel without having to get in touch with us.

-Needless to say, you can still [email us](mailto:remotion@jonny.io) if you need a consultation!
+Needless to say, you can still [email us](mailto:remotion@jonny.io) if you like a consultation!